banestal/banestal/README.md

 # Hi there 👋, I'm @banestal!

-## 🚀 Welcome To My Cybersecurity & Information Assurance Portfolio 🚀
+## 🚀 Welcome To My Cybersecurity/Coding Work Portfolio 🚀

 I am an upcoming information security professional with a Google certification in Cybersecurity.
 I have a passion for securing digital data and assets for various stakeholders.
 I thrive on collaborative thinking and problem-solving to achieve customer satisfaction.
-Here you can find a collection of projects and code snippets I've worked on related to cybersecurity and information assurance.
+Here you can find a collection of projects and code snippets I've worked on related to cybersecurity and information assurance as well as programming through Python (and other langauges soon).

 ### 👨‍💻 Languages and Tools: